Asthma triggers include viral infections, smoke, perfume, pollen, mold, and dust mites.

 Doctors do not completely understand why some children develop asthma, but a number of risk factors are recognized:

 A child with one parent who has asthma has a 25% risk of developing asthma.
 If both parents have asthma, the risk increases to 50%.
 Children whose mothers smoked during pregnancy may be more likely to develop asthma.
 Asthma also has been linked to other factors related to the mother, such as young maternal age, poor maternal nutrition, and lack of breastfeeding.
-Prematurity and low birth weight are also risk factors.
+Prematurity Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more and low birth weight are also risk factors.

 In the United States, children in urban environments are more likely to develop asthma, particularly if they are from lower socioeconomic groups.
 Although it is not entirely understood, it is believed that poorer living conditions, greater potential exposure to triggers, and less access to health care contribute to the higher incidence of asthma in these groups.
-Although asthma affects a higher percentage of black children than white, the role that genetic aspects of race play in the increasing rate of asthma is controversial because black children are also more likely to live in urban areas.
+Although asthma affects a higher percentage of Black children than White children, the role that genetic aspects of race play in the increasing rate of asthma is controversial because Black children are also more likely to live in urban areas.

 Children who are exposed to high concentrations of certain allergens, such as dust mites or cockroach feces, at an early age are more likely to develop asthma.
-However, doctors have noticed that asthma is more common among children in developed countries.
-Children in these countries tend to live in very clean, hygienic environments and are given antibiotics and vaccines at an earlier age than children who live in less developed countries.
+However, doctors have noticed that asthma is more common among children living in very clean, hygienic environments where they are exposed to fewer infectious diseases than children living in environments where they are exposed to more infectious diseases.
 Thus, doctors think that perhaps childhood exposure to certain substances and infections may actually help children's immune system learn not to overreact to triggers.
-Doctors are not sure whether exposure to cigarette smoke increases children's risk of asthma.

-Most children who are having an asthma attack and 90% of children who have been hospitalized for asthma have a viral infection (usually rhinovirus or the common cold).
-Children who have bronchiolitis (see Bronchiolitis) at an early age often wheeze with subsequent viral infections.
+Most children who are having an asthma attack and 90% of children who have been hospitalized for asthma have a viral infection (usually rhinovirus or the common cold Common Cold The common cold is a viral infection of the lining of the nose, sinuses, and throat.
+Many different viruses cause colds.
+Usually, colds are spread when a person's hands come in contact with... read more ).
+Children who have bronchiolitis Bronchiolitis Bronchiolitis is a viral infection that affects the lower respiratory tract of infants and young children under 24 months of age.
+Bronchiolitis usually is caused by viruses.
+Symptoms include... read more at an early age often wheeze with subsequent viral infections.
 The wheezing may at first be interpreted as asthma, but these children are no more likely than others to have asthma during adolescence.

 Not all asthma attacks cause wheezing, however.
 Mild asthma, particularly in very young children, may result only in a cough.
 Some older children with mild asthma tend to cough only when exercising or when exposed to cold air.
-Also, children with extremely severe asthma may not wheeze because there is too little air flowing to make a noise.
+Also, children with an extremely severe asthma attack may actually not wheeze because there is too little air flowing even to make a noise.

 In a severe attack, breathing becomes visibly difficult, wheezing usually becomes louder, the child breathes faster and with greater effort, and the ribs stand out when the child breathes in (inspiration).
 With very severe attacks, the child gasps for breath and sits upright, leaning forward.
 The skin is sweaty and pale or blue-tinged.
 Children who have frequent severe attacks sometimes have slowed growth, but their growth usually is similar to that of other children by adulthood.

 A doctor suspects asthma in children who have repeated episodes of wheezing, particularly when family members are known to have asthma or allergies.
+However, asthma is only one of several causes of wheezing Causes Wheezing is a relatively high-pitched whistling sound that occurs during breathing when the airways are partially blocked or narrowed.
+Wheezing is caused by a narrowing of the airways.
+Other... read more .
 X-rays of the chest are rarely necessary for the diagnosis of asthma in children.
-X-rays are usually done only if doctors think that the child's symptoms might be caused by a different disorder, such as pneumonia.
-Doctors sometimes do allergy testing to help determine potential triggers.
+X-rays are usually done only if doctors think that the child's symptoms might be caused by a different disorder, such as pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
+Pneumonia is one of the most common causes of death worldwide.
+Often, pneumonia is the final... read more .
+Doctors sometimes do allergy testing Allergy testing Seasonal allergies result from exposure to airborne substances (such as pollens) that appear only during certain times of the year.
+Seasonal allergies cause itchy skin, a runny nose, sneezing... read more to help determine potential triggers.

-Older children or adolescents known to have asthma often use a peak flow meter (a small handheld device that records how fast a person can blow out air—see Lung volume and flow rate measurements) to measure the degree of airway narrowing.
+Older children or adolescents known to have asthma often use a peak flow meter (a small handheld device that records how fast a person can blow out air) to measure the degree of airway narrowing.
 This device can be used at home.
 Doctors and parents can use this measurement to assess the child's condition during an attack and between attacks.
 X-rays are not done during an attack in children known to have asthma unless doctors suspect another disorder such as pneumonia or a collapsed lung.

 Many children outgrow asthma.
 However, as many as 1 in 4 children either continue to have asthma attacks or the asthma symptoms resolve only to return (called relapse) when children are older.
 Children who have severe asthma are more likely to have asthma as adults.
 Other risk factors for persistence and relapse include female sex, smoking, development of asthma at a younger age, and sensitivity to household dust mites.